 Tenant engagement in social housing Tenant engagement in the management and development of social housing and Housing Liaison Boards.
 Neighbourhood Management Wider council and public sector integration at the local level.
-Cleaner Neighbourhoods Street cleansing, advising the Cabinet Member for Sustainability on neighbourhood issues.
-Enforcement of legislation relating to litter prevention, fly-posting, placarding, graffiti and fly-tipping.
-Pest Control Provision of the pest control service.
 Local Parks and Allotments Provision, maintenance and usage of local facilities.

-CABINET MEMBER FOR SKILLS, LEARNING AND CULTURE
+CABINET MEMBER FOR JOBS AND SKILLS

-A successful city is one that has a highly skilled workforce, access to quality skills and training, and which provides a rich arts, culture and leisure offer.
-The Cabinet Member will provide and enhance the Birmingham offer, to ensure that the learning opportunities within Birmingham are providing for the present and future skills needs of the city, working with the Executive Members for Districts where appropriate..
+A successful city is one that has a highly skilled workforce, with access to quality skills and training, to ensure that the learning opportunities within Birmingham are providing for the present and future skills needs of the city, working with the Executive Members for Districts where appropriate.